· Mark Davis · governance · 10 min read

 Build a lean board OS: essential startup governance tools, SLAs, and a 30-60-90 rollout to cut prep time, speed consents, and pass diligence.

-Startup governance tools that actually ship decisions
+Which startup governance tools actually help ship decisions faster?

 The right governance stack acts like a minimal board OS: a secure portal for materials and consents, integrated e-sign, SSO, and a one-page operating contract.
 For startups, this mindset lets you run the majority of board work asynchronously, shrinking chaos and speeding up decisions.